Click HERE to access the e-version of the Student LIFE-R

 LIFE-R Questions in Other Languages:

-LIFE-R in French LIFE-R in Hebrew LIFE-R Student Appraisal Israeli version
+LIFE-R in Hebrew LIFE-R Student Appraisal Israeli version

 LIFE-R Student Appraisal in Arabic LIFE-R Teacher Appraisal in Arabic